infiniteCrank/Astermind-tutorial-1/TUTORIAL.md

 ### Creating an Ensemble

-Let's create an ensemble that combines ELM and KELM models using proper probability fusion:
+Let's create an ensemble that combines ELM and KELM models using proper probability fusion.
+This example follows a vector-based pipeline with shared encoding and train/test evaluation:

 ```javascript
 // examples/02-ensemble-classification.js